no-ls/MT_USInteraction/Detection_Suite/README.md

   - e.g: `py .\main.py -src ../Data/stressball.mp4`
 - use number keys, e.g. <kbd>1</kbd> for threshold, to switch between algorithms
 - use <kbd>arrow up</kbd> and <kbd>arrow down</kbd> to change the values used in the algorithm (e.g. threshold value)
+  - for some algorithms this instead changes configurations
 - <kbd>q</kbd> or <kbd>esc</kbd> to quit
 - <kbd>s</kbd> to save an image/frame

 ### Add Algorithms
 - go to `Detection.py`